 In January 2014 the freehold of the development was purchased by Laurel Manor Freehold Limited with the help and considerable financial support from sixty of the sixty-eight leaseholders.
 This will allow each participating lessee to obtain a 999 year lease at any time and at a zero ground rent for a minimal £1 premium and to apply for membership of Laurel Manor Freehold Limited.

 The Directors have been in discussion with local Solicitors in terms of procedure and cost.
 Our unanimous opinion is that Carpenter & Co of Wallington is likely to offer the best service at an appropriate cost, the latter ranging from approximately £460 to £550 including VAT and disbursements for the time being at least.
 The higher figure will apply to those cases where there is a mortgage and the mortgage company requires (as it will do) what is known as a Deed of Substituted Security, and quite likely will want to charge for the privilege.
-I am aware, incidentally, that historically many people may have paid off the bulk of their mortgages but kept a small sum outstanding for practical reasons, which could be an argument in some cases for repaying the small balance rather than incurring the additional £90 legal costs.
+The management is aware, incidentally, that historically many people may have paid off the bulk of their mortgages but kept a small sum outstanding for practical reasons, which could be an argument in some cases for repaying the small balance rather than incurring the additional £90 legal costs.

 To apply for a 999 year lease from Laurel Manor Freehold Ltd write to the Secretary LMFL, Harrow Management Limited, Office 14, Pandora Estate, 41-45, Lind Road, Sutton.
 SM1 4PP or e-mail firstname.lastname@example.org giving your full Laurel Manor address.

 To apply for LMFL membership write to the Secretary LMFL, Harrow Management Limited, Office 14, Pandora Estate, 41-45, Lind Road, Sutton.
 SM1 4PP or e-mail email@example.com.